Cognex Corporation research snapshot

 Mean-reversion setup

 Do not average down through a break of recovery structure if end-market commentary turns negative or if consecutive quarters reverse margin expansion.
-Use hard stops and pre-defined max loss.
+Use hard stops and a pre-defined max loss.

 Event and fundamental monitor list